 Faith, Family and Fixing the Lodge

-On a weekend away from the city, Mary (Erin Karpluk) takes her boyfriend Kent (Peter Benson) hiking up at Silver Falls where after rescuing a young girl with a twisted ankle comes across Christmas Lodge where Mary and her family spent many a happy Christmas.
-And much to Mary's surprise the Lodge is owned by Jack (Michael Shanks) who she was friends with growing up and who now is in the process of renovating the place although struggling as it has been neglected.
-Mary along with her family decide to help fix up the old lodge all the time hoping that they can get it done so that Mary's frail Grampa (John Innes) can see it one more time.
-But the time spent up at the lodge brings a few surprises with it especially after Kent breaks up with Mary as he is a city boy not a mountain man.
+On a weekend away from the city, Mary (Erin Karpluk - Mrs. Miracle) takes her boyfriend, Kent (Peter Benson - Christmas List), hiking up at Silver Falls where after coming to the aid of a young girl with a twisted ankle comes across Christmas Lodge, where Mary and her family spent many a happy Christmas when she was a child.
+And much to Mary's surprise Christmas Lodge is owned by Jack (Michael Shanks - Christmas Homecoming) who she was friends with growing up and who is now in the process of renovating the lodge, although is struggling as it has been neglected.
+Mary, along with her family, decide to help fix up the old lodge, all the time hoping that they can get it done so that Mary's frail Grampa (John Innes - The Christmas Train) can see it one more time.
+But the time spent up at Christmas Lodge brings a few surprises with it especially after Kent breaks up with Mary as he is a city boy not a mountain man.

 But there is the religious side to "Christmas Lodge" which ranges from various mentions of God, heaven, having faith in the Lord as well as using the story of Jesus to remind someone about doing good.
 Now none of that bothered me, yes it was at times less than subtle but it fitted in with the very innocent and wholesome drama.
 But as I already mentioned I know that some people who have watched "Christmas Lodge" have been offended by the religious aspect and disappointed in the fact it is not really a Christmas movie or at least not coming across how it looks.
 But if you are a believer and want a wholesome movie which touches on faith & family then "Christmas Lodge" should be on your watch list.